-As part of the wider Reducing Reoffending function within HMP Forest Bank, prisoners also have access to a range of additional interventions delivered by the Programmes Team and Recovery such as CTEV (Change Thinking End Violence), Drug and Alcohol Awareness and Thinking Skills, which can all contribute to improving relationship skills.
+As part of the wider Reducing Reoffending function within HMP Forest Bank, prisoners also have access to a range of additional interventions.
 There is a strong emphasis on family involvement throughout the Reducing Reoffending team and wider prison with interventions and services such as:

-- Accredited post programme reviews - Recovery link workers joint working for those prisoners reducing harm and/or achieving abstinence within the Recovery pathway. - Recovery team/Debt pathway multi-agency working to support prisoners with identified drug debt issues.
+- Accredited post programme reviews - Joint working for those prisoners reducing harm and/or achieving abstinence within the Recovery pathway.
+The recovery service is now delivered by CGL (Change, Grow, Live). - Debt pathway Multi-agency working between CGL and the Families Team to support prisoners with identified drug debt issues.
 Support is extended to family members. - Chaplaincy offering immediate communication with families where a crisis or concern is raised and pastoral care.

 Any prisoner who chooses protective custody on our vulnerable prisoner unit or those who reside in Healthcare or Care and Separation, also have access to these interventions, including group work and family days, following a risk assessment.
-Prisoners without family contact are offered support to reconnect with family members if appropriate, signposting to Chaplaincy and/or local organisations.
+Work is ongoing to support prisoners without family contact.
 Prisoners can also access group work sessions to improve their own wellbeing and skills in preparation for such a time where they may rebuild their family links.
 Our Family workers can also signpost prisoners who have lost contact to community organisations who can support in finding estranged family members.